Lcbx/gdReshade/README.md

 There's a demo project that shows how to use the extension.

+Please take a look at the [GDextension issue tracker](https://github.com/Zylann/godot_voxel/issues/442) before reporting an issue.

 ⚠ _I do not intend to maintain this, but will review and merge PRs in my own time_